ashismo/ashismo.github.com/_posts/projectMgmt/2016-06-13-Requirement-Gathering-And-Analysis.md

 * **Advantages**
   * Helps to generate new ideas
   * Helps to encourage involvement of participants
+  * Focuses on a topic or problem and coming up with many ideas or solutions
 * **Consideration for Brainstorming techniques**
   * Brainstorming is useful early in the requirements elicitation process.
   * Brainstorming can help to generate wide variety of views of the problem and solution.